-VOCATIONAL STUDENT ORGANIZATIONS
+CAREER & TECHNICAL STUDENT ORGANIZATIONS

-The purpose of the vocational student organizations are to provide experiences similar to civic, trade or professional organizations to which the student will belong in the future and to provide leadership training.
-SkillsUSA, National Technical Honor Society (NTHS), the American Welding Association (AWS) and the Electronics Technician Association (ETA) are nationally recognized student clubs available to students at Crawford Tech.
+The purpose of the career and technical student organizations are to provide experiences similar to civic, trade or professional organizations to which the student will belong in the future and to provide leadership training.
+SkillsUSA, National Technical Honor Society (NTHS), Future Farmers of America (FFA), the American Welding Association (AWS) and the Electronics Technician Association (ETA) are nationally recognized student clubs available to students at Crawford Tech.
 Students are encouraged to join and participate in the club that is related to their particular training area.